JHU-PL-Lab/www-fpse/fp-universe.md

 ### OCaml

 Of course we have to mention OCaml!

-### Haskell

-Haskell is in the ML school; Devin will present Haskell in detail.
+Standard ML is another variant of ML but is not so popular any more.

 ### F#